How to be a meaningful, active ally

 June is Pride Month, but what does it really mean to be an ally?

-Pride is a time to celebrate the diversity of LGBTQ2S communities and recognize the history, and hardships they’ve endured.
+Pride is a time to celebrate the diversity of 2SLGBTQ+ communities and recognize the history and hardships they’ve endured.
 It’s also a time to look toward the progress that has been made and think about the work that still needs to be done.

-One of the biggest ways to ensure folks in any community feel included is by moving from a passive place of non-discrimination to an active place of anti-discrimination.
+One of the best ways to help ensure folks in any community feel included is by moving from a passive place of non-discrimination to an active place of anti-discrimination.

-You can do this by ensuring you are practicing active allyship in your daily life.
-After all, a community is inclusive when people with different identities, experiences, and perspectives feel welcomed, respected, and valued.
+You can do this by practising active allyship in your daily life.
+After all, a community is inclusive when people with different backgrounds, identities, experiences, and perspectives feel welcomed, respected, and valued.

 With June being Pride Month, it’s a perfect reminder to make meaningful, active allyship a regular practice in our lives.